DigitalState/Identities/README.md

 Business Units are typically used as a 'owner' for various data in other DigitalState microservices.
 A best practice is to ensure that ownership is assigned to a Business Unit rather than a Staffer.

 Business Units can be thought of as "groups" but a business unit is much more business oriented and enabled with persona, and other control features.

+### Systems

+Systems are "Service Accounts" that typically are system-to-system interactions.

+### Anonymous

+Anonymous (sometimes referred to Anonymous Contacts) is anyone or anything that interacts with the DigitalState API.
+Depending on the configuration of the security, all Anonymous can require a JWT token.
+Anonymous can also be given a Persona to store data about the Anonymous.
+The Persona can additionally allow future reconciliation of Individual's and Organiations with past Anonymous activity:
+Example usage:  An Individual creates 3 service requests as a Anonymous, and later creates a Individual s Account.
+Using Anonymous Personas', the Anonymous Activity can be related/linked/consolidated to the Individual's new account.

 ## Installation